 CamCASP.
-CamCASP (Cambridge package for Calculation of Anisotropic Site Properties) is a collection of scripts and programs written by Dr Alston Misquitta and myself for the calculation ab initio of distributed multipoles, polarizabilities, dispersion coefficients and repulsion parameters for individual molecules, and interaction energies between pairs of molecules using SAPT(DFT).
+CamCASP (Cambridge package for Calculation of Anisotropic Site Properties) is a collection of scripts and programs written by Dr Alston Misquitta, Andreas Hesselmann and myself for the calculation ab initio of distributed multipoles, polarizabilities, dispersion coefficients and repulsion parameters for individual molecules, and interaction energies between pairs of molecules using SAPT(DFT).
 The program is still being actively developed.
-In addition to the programs included in the package, CamCASP uses some other programs: Orient, and an ab initio program, normally Dalton or NWChem.
+In addition to the programs included in the package, CamCASP uses some other programs: Orient, and an ab initio program, normally Dalton or NWChem or Psi4.
 See the user's guide, which is available in PDF form, for full details.

-GDMA 2.2.
+GDMA 2.3.
 GDMA is a Fortran program for performing Distributed Multipole Analysis of wavefunctions calculated using the Gaussian program system.
 That is, it calculates electric multipole moments at the atomic positions, or at other specified sites, that can give a very accurate representation of the electrostatic field of the molecule.
 It uses the formatted checkpoint file produced by the Gaussian program.
-Version 2.2 handles files from Gaussian94, Gaussian98 and Gaussian03.
-It is also possible to use GDMA with Dalton or NWChem as part of the CamCASP package.
+Version 2.3 handles checkpoint files from any version of Gaussian.
+It can also use checkpoint files produced by the Psi4 program system.
+It is also possible to use GDMA with Dalton or NWChem or Psi4 as part of the CamCASP package.
 The GDMA package also includes the MULFIT program of Ferenczy et al.

-- Fortran input module.
-This Fortran 90 module contains a routine that parses input lines into ‘words’, and routines that read a ‘word’ and either use it as a keyword or translate it into a specified form, usually an integer or double-precision number.
+Fortran input module.
+This Fortran 90 module contains a routine that parses input lines into ‘words’, and routines that read ‘words’,which can either be used as keywords or translated into data values, usually integers or double-precision numbers or arrays of numbers.
 In conjunction with a simple CASE structure this provides a simple but powerful and flexible method for organising data input in a user-friendly manner.
 The package includes documentation, and an example program and data file as illustrations of the ways in which the module can be used to organise data.
 Download (19K)